-Who does the CBK RBCF apply to?
+Who do the CBK cybersecurity requirements apply to?

 - Commercial banks and mortgage finance companies